-Do you remember when my friend Brandon photographed me on 7/31/14 at Camden Yards?
+Do you remember when a guy named Brandon photographed me on 7/31/14 at Camden Yards?
 Well, he joined me for this game in Philadelphia, and I convinced him to film me instead.
 Here’s the video that he put together — check it out and then I’ll share a few photos and explain everything in detail:

 My first ball of the day was so uneventful that Brandon didn’t bother including it in the video.
 I was standing near the front row in left-center field when a Phillies player tossed a ball to a kid.
 The kid dropped it in the flowerbed at the very front of the section, so I picked it up and handed it to him.